Rolighed (Frederiksberg): History

 In 1855, Rolighed was purchased by the Ministry of Interior Affairs.
-The land was needed for the construction of the new Royal Veterinary and Agricultural University which opened in 19598 on Bülowsvej.
+The land was needed for the construction of the new Royal Veterinary and Agricultural University which opened in 1858 on Bülowsvej.

 The university sold off an area of land, where N.J.
 Fjords Allé, L.J.
 Brandes Allé and Dr. Abildgaards Allé later emerged, separating Rolighed from the rest of its grounds.
-The land where Rolighed was located, about 3.5 hectares, was sold to Københavns Sygehjem (literally "Copenhagen Sick Home"), which, after the 1853 Copenhagen cholera outbreak, was to provide care a respectable alternative to the poorhouse for chronically sick members of the middle class.
+The land where Rolighed was located, about 3.5 hectares, was sold to Københavns Sygehjem (literally "Copenhagen Sick Home"), which, after the 1853 Copenhagen cholera outbreak, was to provide a respectable alternative to the poorhouse for chronically ill members of the middle class.
 The new institution opened in 1859 and Rolighed was used as residence for the chief physician.

 Architecture

 Rolighed is designed in the Rococo style.
 It has an almost quadratic footprint and is topped by a Mansard roof with black-glazed tiles.

 To the rear of the building is a cluster of low, yellow farm buildings located on three sides of a central courtyard.